 The Company has joint venture arrangements with certain Original Joe's franchises.
 The Company has an equity investment in these restaurants at varying ownership interests as well as term loans and demand loans related to new restaurant construction, renovation and working capital.
-As at December 29, 2019 there was a due from related party balance of \$13.0 million (December 30, 2018 - \$9.9 million) which consists of term loans and demand loans secured by restaurant assets of the joint venture company which has been recorded at fair value and will be accreted up to the recoverable value over the remaining term of the loans.
-The term loans bear interest at rates ranging from 7.75% to 9.76% and all mature September 21, 2020.
+As at December 27, 2020 there was a due from related party balance of \$15.8 million (December 29, 2019 - \$13.0 million) which consists of term loans and demand loans secured by restaurant assets of the joint venture company which has been recorded at amortized cost and will be accreted up to the recoverable value over the remaining term of the loans.
+The term loans bear interest at rates ranging from 7.75% to 9.76% and all mature September 21, 2021.
 The term loans are reviewed and renewed on an annual basis.
-The expected current portion of these loans is \$1.0 million (December 30, 2018 - \$1.0 million).
+The expected current portion of these loans is \$1.0 million (December 29, 2019 - \$1.0 million).
 The demand loans bear interest at 5% and have no specific terms of repayment.
 Pooling arrangements between the joint venture companies to share costs and repay the loans exist such that restaurants within a certain restaurant pool of common ownership agree that available cash from restaurants can be used to apply against balances outstanding among the group.
-For the 52 weeks ended December 29, 2019, the Company charged interest in the amount of \$0.3 million (52 weeks ended December 30, 2018 - \$1.0 million) on the term loans and demand loans.
+For the 52 weeks ended December 27, 2020, the Company charged interest in the amount of \$0.2 million (52 weeks ended December 29, 2019 - \$0.3 million) on the term loans and demand loans.

 The Company charges Original Joe's joint venture franchises a royalty and marketing fee of 5% and 2%, respectively, on net sales.
-As at December 29, 2019 the accounts receivable balance included \$0.1 million (December 30, 2018 - \$0.3 million) due from related parties in relation to these royalty and marketing payments.
+As at December 27, 2020 the accounts receivable balance included \$nil (December 29, 2019 - \$0.1 million) due from related parties in relation to these royalty and marketing payments.
 These transactions are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties in accordance with the franchise agreement.

 The Company's investment in joint ventures are increased by the proportionate share of income earned.
-For the 52 weeks ended December 29, 2019, an increase of \$0.1 million (52 weeks ended December 30, 2018 - \$0.6 million increase) to the investment balance was recorded in relation to the Company's proportionate share of income or loss for the period and included in share of income from investment in joint ventures on the statement of earnings.
+For the 52 weeks ended December 27, 2020, an increase of \$0.3 million (52 weeks ended December 29, 2019 - \$0.1 million increase) to the investment balance was recorded in relation to the Company's proportionate share of income or loss for the period and included in share of gain (loss) from investment in joint ventures on the statement of earnings.